ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 # Arma / DayZ Epoch Remote Control Discord Bot (EARLY ACCESS)
 For your security, this bot only runs batch files so that my bot isn't reading any of your private information.
-Feel free to check out the source code as well.
-If you want to package the bot yourself to make sure nothing funny was added to the exe, you can install the `lightbulb`, `hikari`, and `nuitka` python modules and run the following command:
+Although it is open source and therefor you should be able to see for yourself that none of your information is being taken.
+If you want to package the bot yourself to make sure nothing funny was added to the exe, you can install the `lightbulb`, `hikari`, and `nuitka` python modules and run the following command in the directory containing bot.py:
 ~~~py
 python -m nuitka --onefile bot.py
 ~~~